Had a chat with a young startup founder yesterday. She was in her early twenties. Youngblood, full of energy.

 She: "I think I can do that but oh yes, I got the idea: rather than focusing on including every great feature that I can think of, you're suggesting that I quickly go to the market with the vital few features that are just better than my competitors?"

 Me: "Absolutely.
 Do less AND do better!"

 Observe the capital “AND” in the above statement.
 It is the key.
-The purpose of doing less is to do it better than everyone else including your previous implementations.
+Doing less is to do it better than everyone else, including your previous implementations.
 Better is non-negotiable.

-If you can’t make it better, “less” has no value.
+If you can’t improve it, “less” has no value.
 In fact, it deteriorates the value of your solution.
 More and better is often a fool’s paradise.

 Less and better is possible.

-Sometimes, Less and better is hated too by a few … but that’s okay!More is full of clutter.
+Sometimes, a few hate Less and Better too, but that’s okay!More is full of clutter.
 Less is full of what matters more. #quote Click To Tweet

 Sure, doing less is scary; doing better is difficult.
 Still, doing less + doing better is what it takes.